isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 ![](/images/About%20Us/Principal's%20Message%202025/Slide36.png)

 20 - Today, we celebrate not just results, but the character and perseverance that made them possible.

-Section D2: Department signature programmes
+***Section D2: Department signature programmes
-Section D2A: CG1
+Section D2A: CG1*

 ![](/images/About%20Us/Principal's%20Message%202025/Slide37.png)

-21 - One of the cornerstones of our dynamic learning culture is collaboration.
+21 - One of the cornerstones of our dynamic learning culture is **collaboration**.
 We firmly believe that learning is most powerful when connections are made across disciplines, mirroring the interconnectedness of the real world.
-A prime example of this synergy is our Secondary 1 Inter-departmental Project Work.
-Here, our English Language, Science, and Humanities Departments come together, guiding students through real-world learning that involves experimentation, research, and oral presentation.
+A prime example of this synergy is our **Secondary 1 Inter-departmental Project Work**.
+Here, our **English Language, Science,** and **Humanities Departments** come together, guiding students through real-world learning that involves experimentation, research, and oral presentation.
 Students learn to integrate knowledge and skills from different domains, break down traditional subject silos and develop holistic problem-solving abilities.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide38.png)

-22 - Experiential learning activities are supported by innovative application of knowledge.
+22 - **Experiential learning activities are supported by innovative application of knowledge**.
 An example is the English Language and Literature Department's 'Script-to-Stage' enrichment with an exciting two-part Literature project.
 It illustrates our students' enthusiasm and growing love for literature.
 The journey began on Saturday, 19 April this year, when 30 of our Secondary 1 and 2 students attended the ‘Wicked’ musical at Marina Bay Sands.
 Inspired by the show’s storytelling, they are now channeling that energy into performing scenes from their literature texts —“LIVE!
 At the Wet Market" and “Thank You, Ma’am“.
 We look forward to them taking the stage in Term 3, Week 2.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide39.png)